jnozzi/cocoadev.com/SiteContent/General/BackgroundApplication.markdown

 ----

 Hey to my knowledge, the only difference between an agent and a daemon is that the agent allows some basic GUI stuff.
 In that case it would be better to go with a Daemon I think as I don't need a GUI.
 My application is trying to grab information on the light sensor and the SMS.
 I want to send out a message to everyone who registers every minute.
 So in this case I want it to run before someone logs in so any background apps can access this data.
 I can head the daemon route, but I am then stuck as to how to best register and relay the information to apps that want it.
-I was thinking they could register for a [[NSDistributedNotification]], but this is expensive I think....
+I was thinking they could register for a General/NSDistributedNotification, but this is expensive I think....
 Based upon this utility I plan to develop some apps for personal use and some other things and would like a nice little .. daemon or background app that handles the dirty work for me.

 Any ideas?
 I think I have the communication problem whether I go cocoa, daemon, or anything.
 Is there no better way to transmit data?
 Thanks

 EDIT: I guess in hindsight...  a second question is.. what is a fast efficient way for applications to communicate with another application periodically (say every second) for updates.
-Should I use the [[NSDistrubutedNotifcationCenter]], or should I implement my own observer like mechanism?
+Should I use the General/NSDistrubutedNotifcationCenter, or should I implement my own observer like mechanism?

 ----

-You may find [[NSDistributedNotification]] fails to work properly since it uses mach ports and if you writing a daemon that'll be a problem.
+You may find General/NSDistributedNotification fails to work properly since it uses mach ports and if you writing a daemon that'll be a problem.
 The tech note above covers the communications issues you'll face if you writing a daemon (in contrast to an agent).
 If you do write a deamon just use a UNIX domain socket to talk to your user land apps.
 Again, read the technote above for all the ugly details.